mcphee11/webmessenger-transcript-download/README.md

 ![](/docs/images/pdf.png?raw=true)

+This example uses [PDF-Lib](https://pdf-lib.js.org/) for the creation of the PDF file.
+For details on this package please reference its own documentation.

 ### types currently supported

 Not ALL object types are supported yet fully the below items are supported as well as in what state: